LGBT employment cases on road to Supreme Court

 Separately, on Tuesday, the 2nd US Circuit Court of Appeals will hear a claim brought by the estate of Donald Zarda.
 Zarda, a skydiving instructor, died before trial, but his estate has continued his suit.

 The case stems back from 2010 when Zarda was an Altitude Express instructor for Rosanna Orellana.
 Zarda's role was to be tied to the back of Orellana, deploy the parachute and supervise the jump.
 According to court papers, at some point Zarda informed Orellana that he was gay.
-After the jump, Zarda's boyfriend learned that Zarda had disclosed his sexual orientation and called Altitude Express with various complaints about Zarda's behavior.
+After the jump, Orellana's boyfriend learned that Zarda had disclosed his sexual orientation and called Altitude Express with various complaints about Zarda's behavior.
 Zarda was fired.

 The company contended that Zarda was fired for failing to provide an enjoyable experience to customers.
 Zarda asserted that his actions were appropriate and he was fired because of his sexuality -- he filed a complaint with the EEOC alleging sex discrimination in violation of Title VII.